 73.1% of males survive leukaemia for at least one year.
 This falls to 53.5% surviving for five years or more, as shown by age-standardised net survival for patients diagnosed with leukaemia during 2013-2017 in England.
 Survival for females at one year is 71.5% and falls to 53.5% surviving for at least five years.
 Survival for females is lower than for than for males at one year, and similar to at five years.

 Leukaemia Age-Standardised One-, Five- and Ten-Year Net Survival, Adults (Aged 15-99), England, 2013-2017

-Leukaemia survival gradually continues to fall beyond five years after diagnosis.
-48% of men and 44% of women are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with leukaemia during 2010-2011 in England and Wales.
-Out of 20 common cancers in England and Wales, ten-year survival for leukaemia ranks 8th lowest overall.
+Leukaemia survival continues to fall beyond five years after diagnosis.
+40.8% of males and 41.7% of females are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with leukaemia during 2013-2017 in England.

 - Office for National Statistics, Cancer survival by stage at diagnosis for England, 2019.

 Data is for England, 2013 - 2017, ICD-10 C91 to C95.

 Survival statistics give an overall picture of survival and the survival time experienced by an individual patient may be much higher or lower, depending on specific patient and tumour characteristics.